On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Gated Probabilities

-Where $f^\downarrow = (f_k,f_{k+1}...f_n)$.
-We denote $\hat{l}$ as the vector with dimension $l+1$ and only non zero component being equal to one in the $l^{th}$ component.
-For example, with our gate on $\gamma_{32}$, $\hat{l} = (0,0,1)$.
+where $f^\downarrow = (f_k,f_{k+1}...f_n)$ and $\hat{l}$ is denoted as the vector with dimension $l+1$ and only non-zero component being equal to one in the $l^{th}$ component.
+For example, with the gate on $\gamma_{32}$, $\hat{l} = (0,0,1)$.
 This vector will multiply the partitioned $\Lambda^\uparrow$ and then make up the diagonal matrix that multiplies $Q^\uparrow$ from the left.
-The separability of the gammas above and gammas below will allow us to partition the $\Lambda$ and $G$ matrices to calculate the factored block matrices $\Gamma^\uparrow$ and $\Gamma^\downarrow$.
-For the gammas gated from above all branching comes from the gate branch or above it and thus factors out.
+The separability of the gamma-rays above and gamma-rays below will allow us to partition the $\Lambda$ and $G$ matrices to calculate the factored block matrices $\Gamma^\uparrow$ and $\Gamma^\downarrow$.
+For the gamma-rays gated from above all branching comes from the $\gamma_{gate}$ branch or above it and thus factors out.
 Therefore, all branching terms in $B^\uparrow$ are present in $h^\downarrow$.
-When calculating the probabilities for $\Gamma^\uparrow$ all the gammas are coming from the level in which the gate transitions to, which gives the form for $\hat{l}$.
-For the $Q$ matrix here we use $G$ defined as,

-These act as the full energy gammas of interest but weighted by the probability of not being in the detector with the gated gamma.
-To account for summing out we use the $\Lambda_2$ matrix from the 180-degree corrections as we require the extras in this case to also not be in the two detectors required for the coincidence.
+When calculating the probabilities for $\Gamma^\uparrow$, all the gamma-rays are coming from the level in which $\gamma_{gate}$ transitions to--the level which gives the form for $\hat{l}$.
+For the $Q$ matrix here, $G$ is used as defined previously.
+The elements of $G$ act as the full energy gamma-rays of interest but weighted by the probability $(N-1)/N$, of not being in the detector with $\gamma_{gate}$.
+To account for summing-out, the $\Lambda_2$ matrix is used from the 180-degree corrections as the extra gamma-rays are to not be in the two detectors required for the coincidence:

 The factors $h^\uparrow$ and $h^\downarrow$ from equations 49 and 50 come from the summing above and below the gate, respectively.
-In the SGF, the left multiplying diagonal matrix accounts for the summing out from gammas above a gamma of interest while the right multiplying diagonal matrix accounts for the summing out below a gamma.
-We can therefore use elements of these diagonal matrices that are calculated from the whole summing-out matrix and branching vector, i.e., not the partitioned ones, to calculate these factors.
+In the SMF, the left multiplying diagonal matrix accounts for the summing-out from gamma-rays above a GOI while the right multiplying diagonal matrix accounts for the summing-out below a gamma.
+The elements of these diagonal matrices that are calculated from the whole summing-out matrix and branching vector, i.e., not the partitioned ones, can be used to calculate these factors:

-Our final gated probability matrix is thus,
+Our final gated probability matrix is thus:

-Where,
+where